gophergala/golab/README.md

 `go get github.com/gophergala/golab`

-The executable binary `golab` (produced by `"go install"`) contains all resources embedded (e.g. images, html templates), nothing else is required for it to run.
+The executable binary `golab` (produced by `"go install"`) is _self-contained_: it contains all resources embedded (e.g. images, html templates), nothing else is required for it to run.
+On startup by default the application opens the UI web page in your default browser.

 Configuration
 ---

 GoLab can be configured through command line parameters or flags.
 Execute `golab -h` to see the available command line options and their description.
+For completeness and for those who didn't install GoLab, here is the output:

 TODO

-Implementation
+Used Packages
 ---

 GoLab uses only the standard library that comes with the Official Go distributions.
 GoLab doesn't rely on any external or 3rd party libraries.